xsanm/DB-Project/README.md

 # DB-Project

-Project created during Database Lab, database for company with food service.
+Project created during Databases Course at AGH UST.

+Database for company with food service.

 Projected and scripted in Microsoft SQL.